dabit3/aws-amplify-workshop-react/README.md

 }
 ```

-Now, let's query for the pet:
+Now, let's query for the coin:

 ```graphql
 query listCoins {